 We can see these goals become reality, but it will take a while unless you join in to help.
 What are your goals for this community?
 What do you want to see happen?
 Send us an EMAIL with your suggestions, dreams and goals or come to a Portland Now monthly meeting.
 We really want to know what is on your mind.

 Portland Now wants the community to be involved in a proactive way.
 We want all who wish to help make the changes necessary to improve the community to be involved.

 All Portland residents are general members and are eligible for nomination to the Board of Directors.
 So, attend a meeting, vote on issues and let us know what is on your mind.

 We meet the first Tuesday of each month.
 We have pizza at 6:00 pm with the regular meeting beginning at 6:30 pm.

-The location currently is: Neighborhood House, 201 N. 25th Street, on the corner of 25th and Rowan.
+The location currently is: Church of The Promise, 1800 Portland Ave, Corner of Portland Ave and 18th Street.
 These meetings are open to the public.